PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning: Experiments

 \subsection{Limitations and Discussion}

 In terms of limitations, we assume that different embodiments may own similar structures so that we can pre-train a unified agent for them.
 As a result, it might be challenging for PEAC to handle extremely different embodiments.
-In Appendix~\ref{app_different_embo}, we take the first step to evaluate more different embodiments, like the walker robot and cheetah robot, of which the results show that PEAC can still perform better than baselines.
-We also discuss our Broader Impact in Appendix~\ref{sec_border_impact}.
+Also, existing unsupervised RL methods still struggle to handle more challenging downstream tasks.
+In Appendix~\ref{app_different_embo}, we take the first step to evaluate several more challenging downstream tasks and more different embodiment distributions, of which the results show that PEAC can still perform better than baselines.
+Designing more efficient cross-embodiment unsupervised algorithms for these more difficult and practical settings are interesting future directions.
+The Broader Impact os this work is discussed in Appendix~\ref{sec_border_impact}.